thim/AppState/README.md

 -----
 You most probably want to monitor for app state changes in your application's `onCreate()` method in which case you also don't need to worry about unsubscribing from the `Observable`.
-Remember that if you subscribe in an `Activity` or `Fragment` don't forget to unsubscribe to avoid memory leaks.:
+Remember that if you subscribe in an `Activity` or `Fragment` don't forget to unsubscribe to avoid memory leaks.
 ```java
 RxAppState.monitor(this).subscribe(new Action1<AppState>() {
     @Override